xpack-dev-tools/ms-spawn-issue/README.md

 ### ninja

-A similar test can be performed with the Ninja Build system.
+A similar test can be performed with the Ninja Build system instead of GNU make.

 The commands are similar: